tkellen/memorybox/README.md

 On the shoulders of a lot of really cool projects I am teaching myself how to make a content addressable storage engine.
-At the time of this writing, I am aiming to keep the implementation to less than 500 readable lines of code with 100% test coverage (comments / tests not included in line count).
+At the time of this writing, I am aiming to keep the implementation to less than 500 readable lines of code with 100% test coverage (usage docs / comments / tests not included in line count).

-It will be possible to use local disk or any storage service that provides a s3-compatible API to ensure the bits that go in stand the test of time.

-I will probably implement some kind of adapter for all of the projects listed in the prior art section.

 ## Goals
 Imagine a memory box you might find or make in real life.
 It likely contains